Before you contact the team

 Who should reach out?

 The right contact can come from production, post, engineering, localization, accessibility, compliance, or procurement.
-The buying problem usually spans multiple teams, so the page is intentionally written for cross-functional workflows rather than for one job title.
+These decisions usually span multiple teams, so it is normal if no single person owns the whole evaluation.

 Is email the best route for support questions too?